stasm/webapp-langpacks/webapp-langpacks.markdown

       }
     }
     "overrides": {
-      "de.l10n.system.gaiamobile.org": "/system",
+      "de.system.l10n.gaiamobile.org": "/system",
-      "de.l10n.settings.gaiamobile.org": "/settings"
+      "de.settings.l10n.gaiamobile.org": "/settings"
-      "pl.l10n.settings.gaiamobile.org": "/settings"
+      "pl.settings.l10n.gaiamobile.org": "/settings"
     }

-    Q. Can we enforce that overrides are defined only for subdomains of apps listed in `languages-provided`?
+  1. Can we enforce that overrides are defined only for subdomains of apps listed in `languages-provided`?

 A special `languages-provided` field defines languages and their versions for app origins.
 This information is used for language negotiation.